God Of War: Ragnarok premiered recently for PS4 and PS5. Perhaps it’s time to dive into the series and follow Kratos’s journey.

 In Latin America, the bundle debuted as the Omega Collection.

 Ascension debuted in 2013 for PlayStation 3.
-It’s a prequel of the entire series, so the events are before Chains of Olympus.
+It’s a prequel to the entire series, so the events are before Chains of Olympus.

 The plot happens right after Kratos kills his wife and daughter.
 Responding to Ares’ trickery, the Spartan demigod renounces Ares.
 The God of War responds by torturing Kratos.
 So, the protagonist must escape, confront his wardens, and free himself from Ares.

 The gameplay evolves from previous entries.
 The Blades of Chaos are Kratos’ main weapons, and there’re magical attacks, power-ups, puzzles, and platforming.
-The whole system came through new gameplay mechanics, movements, skills, and performance.
-Additionally, the game adds a promptless system to its quick-time events.
+There’re also new movements, skills, mechanics, and promptless quick-time events.

 God of War Collection (Vita) – 2014 (Bundle)